cds-snc/digital-canada-ca/content/en/blog/posts/illustrating-with-diversity-and-inclusion-for-the-covid-alert-app.md

 ---
 layout: blog
 title: Illustrating with diversity and inclusion for the COVID Alert app
+description: >-
-description: "When I was asked to illustrate for COVID Alert, a nationwide exposure notification application to help Canadians slow the spread of COVID-19, my ultimate goal was to create designs that included a full range of diversity in order to allow everyone to feel like they were included in the fight. "
+  When I was asked to illustrate for COVID Alert, a nationwide exposure notification application to help Canadians slow the spread of COVID-19, my ultimate goal was to create designs that included a full range of diversity in order to allow everyone to feel like they were included in the fight.
-author: Sam Sadasivan, Senior Service Designer
+author: 'Sam Sadasivan, Senior Service Designer'
 date: 2020-11-26T14:14:53.427Z
 image: /img/cds/banner-covid-alert-illustration.jpg
+image-alt: >-
-image-alt: "People drawn as simplified stick figures in different types and coloured clothing, going about their day. "
+  People drawn as simplified stick figures in different types and coloured clothing, going about their day.
 translationKey: blog-illustrating-covid-alert
-thumb: ""
+thumb: /img/cds/thumbnails/banner-covid-alert-illustration.jpg
-processed: ""
+processed: 1606404367705
 ---
 A healthcare app that reminds us of a particularly difficult time is not always going to be a comfortable experience to build - or to use.